portive/slate-plugin/docs/guides/03-uploading-files.md

 In [Getting Started](./01-getting-started.md), we added support for uploading by pasting files into or dropping files on the editor.

 Sometimes, we want the user to be able to use a system file picker to select the files they want to upload.
-This might be by clicking an upload file icon to open the file picker.
+This might be by clicking an upload file icon which then opens the file picker.

-Developers may also wish to upload specific [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) objects.
-They might use this to filter specific files to upload or upload files from a Component that generates them (maybe a Component that generates a graph `png` for example).
+Developers may also wish to programmatically upload [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) objects.
+This might be used to filter specific files before uploading or to upload a File generated from a Component (maybe a Component that generates a graph `png` for example).

 ## Upload from `<input type=file />`